sgireddy/SHACKSparkBasics/readme.md

 Our goal is to improve promo efficiency by utilizing click stream data that the session provides us through Kafka.
 Later we will introduce <b>Hadoop & Lambda Architecture</b> to build promotions based on historical trends.

- Usage:
+ Usage: <br />
-  Change application.conf under resources
+  Change application.conf under resources <br />
-  Run "ClickStreamGenerator" under generators package to generate sample data Run "BatchRDD" under batch package to run spark job
+  Run "ClickStreamGenerator" under generators package to generate sample data <br />
+  Run "BatchRDD" under batch package to run spark job <br />

 Here is a simple Activity class: